dikpaal/s-i-m-s/README.md

 # s-i-m-s
 Sales and Inventory Management System

-- This is a "Sales and Inventory Management System" for small shops which are run by shopkeepers with limited resources and skills.
-The main aim of this project was to fill the gap between the uneducated local shopkeepers and the over-complicated sales and inventory management systems available.
+- This is a software for small shops which are run by shopkeepers with limited resources and skills.
+The main aim of this project is to fill the gap between the uneducated local shopkeepers and the over-complicated sales and inventory management systems available.

-- This project was aimed towards creating a simple-looking, simple-to-use, user-friendly yet powerful software which would satisfy the needs of the users to a large extent.
+- This project is aimed towards creating a simple-looking, simple-to-use, user-friendly yet powerful software which would satisfy the needs of the users to a large extent.
 Keeping the simplicity factor in mind, the project has a front-end and back-end created with Python and MySQL respectively.

 - Admin side: An admin can perform the following actions: